KoreTeknology/Blender-3x-Audio-Research/README.md

 ## Introduction

-This current documentation is intended to demonstrate the audio features needed in the context of editing audio files in the [Blender](https://www.blender.org/)
+This current documentation is intended to demonstrate the audio features needed in the context of editing audio files within [Blender](https://www.blender.org/)

 ## Ongoing works